knative/docs/blog/docs/articles/cross-namespace-event-links-feature.md

 ### Validating Cross Namespace Events

-<p>By following these steps, you can enable cross namespace referencing in Knative Eventing, set up the necessary RBAC permissions, and create triggers that reference brokers in another namespace.
-This setup enhances the flexibility of your event-driven applications, enabling communication across different namespaces. </p>
+By following these steps, you can enable cross namespace referencing in Knative Eventing, set up the necessary RBAC permissions, and create triggers that reference brokers in another namespace.
+This setup enhances the flexibility of your event-driven applications, enabling communication across different namespaces.

 ## Program Experience

-<p>I still remember skimming over the feature track document for the first time before applying to the program and barely understanding any of it.
-Now with the feature almost complete, this mentorship experience has been very insightful. </p>
+I still remember skimming over the feature track document for the first time before applying to the program and barely understanding any of it.
+Now with the feature almost complete, this mentorship experience has been very insightful.

-<p>One of the standout aspects of this program was the ample opportunities I had to engage with the Knative Eventing community.
+One of the standout aspects of this program was the ample opportunities I had to engage with the Knative Eventing community.
 Initially, I was hesitant to ask questions, fearing it would expose my inexperience.
 However, as I started to participate in discussions more and noticed how helpful the community members were, I gained much more confidence.
-In addition, this allowed me to develop a deeper appreciation for the collaborative nature of open source and I’m glad to be a part of the community.</p>
+In addition, this allowed me to develop a deeper appreciation for the collaborative nature of open source and I’m glad to be a part of the community.

-<p>By the end of the program, I had achieved significant milestones: I opened 7 issues and merged 11 PRs.
-For someone who entered the program with limited software experience, these accomplishments are particularly meaningful for me. </p>
+By the end of the program, I had achieved significant milestones: I opened 7 issues and merged 11 PRs.
+For someone who entered the program with limited software experience, these accomplishments are particularly meaningful for me.

 ## Final Comments

-<p>Finally, I would like to extend my gratitude to [Calum Murray](https://www.linkedin.com/in/calum-ra-murray/) and [Pierangelo Di Pilato](https://www.linkedin.com/in/pierdipi/) for giving me this opportunity, entrusting me in implementing this feature, and for the guidance and mentorship along the journey.
-It truly would not be possible without your help and support.</p>
+Finally, I would like to extend my gratitude to [Calum Murray](https://www.linkedin.com/in/calum-ra-murray/) and [Pierangelo Di Pilato](https://www.linkedin.com/in/pierdipi/) for giving me this opportunity, entrusting me in implementing this feature, and for the guidance and mentorship along the journey.
+It truly would not be possible without your help and support.

-<p>In a few years, I might not remember the exact lines of code that I wrote, but I will always recall the exhilarating feeling when my unit test first passed and the satisfaction of seeing this feature come to life step-by-step.
-This experience has broadened my career prospects and I’m looking forward to making more contributions to the open-source community in the future. </p>
+In a few years, I might not remember the exact lines of code that I wrote, but I will always recall the exhilarating feeling when my unit test first passed and the satisfaction of seeing this feature come to life step-by-step.
+This experience has broadened my career prospects and I’m looking forward to making more contributions to the open-source community in the future.